drewfurgiuele/Find-LinkedServerDependency/README.md

 2. Access to the Microsoft.SqlServer.TransactSql.ScriptDom assembly.
 If you run this on a host with a recent(ish) version of SQL Server installed, this won't be an issue.
 Otherwise, you need to supply a path to this library

 ## Known issues / todo
-1. Update the help/documentation at the top of the script
-2. It's not super fast.
-Since it's single-threaded and parsing T-SQL
-3. Linked servers might lurk elsewhere?
+1. Linked servers might lurk elsewhere?
 I don't know.
-4. Theading?
-For speed?
+2. Threading?